Global online ESL market size in 2024?

 Employed teacher

-You can apply for a job with an international (and much less often, a domestic) company (or school) who pays you an hourly or class rate.
+You can apply for a job with an international company who pays you an hourly or class rate.
 This is where I (and many other teachers) started.
-It is good for those who are lacking experience and/or time …but usually pays the lowest of all your options.
+It is good for those who are lacking experience and/or time, but usually pays the lowest of all your options.

-As there are literally hundreds of companies, we cannot cover all aspects of this but I have found that the average rate internationally is ≈$29-42 AUD/hr and teachers are offered an average of 10 hours per week (but varies VERY WIDELY as is just a general guide).
-100% online roles domestically are rare but attract salaries of ≈$50-$75AUD/hr (or more) for those with postgraduate qualifications and/or many years of experience.
-Tutoring falls somewhere in between for those without these higher qualifications.
+As there are literally hundreds of companies, I cannot cover all aspects of this but I have found that the average rate internationally is A$25 – 30/hr and teachers are offered an average of 10 hours per week.
+100% online roles domestically are rare but attract salaries of A$50 – $75/hr (or more).
+Tutoring Australasian students online after school attracts a similar rate.

 Freelance teacher on a marketplace platform